surma/surma.dev/content/things/compile-js.md

 encounters a coroutine in your code, it creates a data structure that holds all necessary state and will take care of storing that state on the heap for you (hence “stackless”).
-Upon resuming the coroutine, it will restore the state and continue running the function where it left of previously.
-The protocol (i.e. the expected method and data types) are honestly not straight forward, and I am glad to have found [David Mazières blog post on Coroutines][coroutines] that I followed quite closely.
+Upon resuming the coroutine, it will restore the state and continue running the function where it left off previously.
+The protocol (i.e. the expected method and data types) are honestly not straightforward, and I am glad to have found [David Mazières blog post on Coroutines][coroutines] that I followed quite closely.